+1 Strategic Leadership

-1. Strategic leadership that sets and champions vision, ethos and strategy.
+Strategic leadership that sets and champions the school's culture, vision and ethos.

 The governing body meets this by creating a vision and shared values for all staff and partners based on our mission statement.
-This holistic vision is for all pupils to make excellent progress academically and in their personal growth so that they are fully prepared for the next stage.
+The Ethos and culture of the school underpinned by the Gospel Values is one of mutual respect and support for person and role.
+At the heart of this holistic vision is the spiritual, moral, academic, emotional and physical wellbeing of all pupils.
+We are determined to ensure that all pupils continue to make excellent progress academically and achieve the best possible educational outcomes.
 With the headteacher and school leaders and in consultation with all our partners, the governing body drives strategic change.
 Plans and priorities are monitored for impact and reviewed as necessary.
-Targets for pupils are highly ambitious and the school has been successful in meeting and exceeding its targets for the past seventeen years.
+Targets for pupils are highly ambitious and the school has been successful in meeting and exceeding its targets for the past eighteen years.
+The governing body employs and responds dynamically to risk and engages in meaningful self-evaluation to ensure that it maintains the capacity and skills to continuously improve.
+Safeguarding procedures are highly effective.
+Workload is regularly reviewed and discussed and has the highest priority.
+We are a team.
+Governors are committed to the DFE Wellbeing Charter.

-Mission Statement, SDP, Investment v Outcomes, Data Analysis, Headteacher's Reports, Headteacher's Performance Management, Relevant Documentation, NGA Membership Ofsted and Archdiocesan Inspection Reports
+Mission Statement, SDP, Investment v Outcomes, Data Analysis, Headteacher's Reports, Headteacher's Performance Management, Relevant Documentation, NGA Membership Ofsted and Section 48 Inspection Reports

+2 Accountability

-2. Accountability that drives up educational standards and financial health.
+Strategic decisions that aim to improve educational standards and financial performance.

-Governors receive training at least annually on how to analyse the standards achieved by pupils using external and internal data and receive copies, accompanied by analysis of key points of Analyse School Performance Service (ASP) and Inspection Data Summary Report (IDSR).
+Governors receive training at least annually on how to analyse the standards achieved by pupils using external and internal data and receive copies, accompanied by analysis of key points of the Inspection Data Summary Report (IDSR).
 They have an excellent understanding of the school's priorities for raising standards and monitor progress towards implementing them through action plans.
 Performance management, including of the headteacher for which they have direct responsibility is very effective.
 There are appropriate procedures for governance and effective financial controls.
+Governors effectively and appropriately support and challenge school leaders.

-Staff/Governor forum evaluates SDP and impact and identifies future priorities

-Governor Learning Walks

-Headteacher's and Curriculum Leaders Reports to Governors

-ASP, IDSR and internal analyses

-Governors' minute's show key questions linked to standards

-LA Service Level Agreement for finance and LA audits
+Staff/Governor forum evaluates SDP and impact and identifies future priorities Governor Learning Walks Headteacher's and Curriculum Leaders Reports to Governors ASP, IDSR and internal analyses Governors' minute's show key questions linked to standards LA Service Level Agreement for finance and LA audits

+3. People

-3. People with the right skills, experience, qualities and capacity.
+Effective governance should involve people with the right skills, experience, behaviours and capacity.